Honoring the Fallen, Healing Veterans & Military Families, Building Future Leaders

 In 2014 the three Clemens brothers did a crayon on canvas artwork and called the hill Mount America.
 The following year a bronze plaque was placed and the hill was officially named Mount America.
 Captain David A. Christian, one of the 50 most decorated Vietnam Veterans, did the Honor of blessing the hill at the dedication ceremony.

-In the last few years we’ve hosted several groups for activities on the property including soldiers from Walter Reed for fishing, Gold Star families to aid in their healing, and US Naval Sea Cadet Corps, our future leaders, for training.
+In the last few years we’ve hosted several groups for activities on the property including soldiers from Walter Reed Army Hospital for fishing, Gold Star families to aid in their healing, and US Naval Sea Cadet Corps, our future leaders, for training.

 The Mount America Foundation was formed to carry on and expand our service to others who love our Country.